Critical behavior of the Schwinger model via gauge-invariant VUMPS: Schwinger Model and uniform matrix product states

 A general physical state $|\text{phys}\rangle $ can be expressed as a linear combination of $|{\bm \kappa}\rangle$ and is subject to the Gauss law constraint~\eqref{eq:gauss law}.
 Since the dimension of the local Hilbert space is infinite, a truncation of the eigenvalue of the electric flux, $p_n=0,\pm 1,\pm 2,\cdots$ with $|p|\leq p_{\rm max}$ is performed.
 We will discuss the justification for this truncation later.

-The lattice Hamiltonian~(\ref{eq:lattice-Hamiltonian}) possesses some useful features.
-The Hamiltonian of The lattice Schwinger model defined by the Hamiltonian~\ref{eq:lattice-Hamiltonian} and the Gauss law constraint~(\ref{eq:gauss law}) is invariant under translation over two sites, $T^2$.
-In addition, it is also invariant under $CT$ transformation for special values of $\theta = 0$ and $\theta= \pi$, where $CT$ is the product of $T$ and the charge conjugation operator $C$ defined by
+The lattice Schwinger model defined by the Hamiltonian~(\ref{eq:lattice-Hamiltonian}) and the Gauss law constraint~(\ref{eq:gauss law}) is invariant under translation over two sites, $T^2$.
+In addition, it is also invariant under $CT$ transformation for special values of $\theta = 0$ and $\theta= \pi$, where $CT$ is the product of $T$ and the naive charge conjugation operator $C$ defined by \footnote{Some works such as~\cite{Berruto:1999ga,Dempsey:2022nys} refer to our~$CT$ simply as charge conjugation~$C$.
+Here we follow~\cite{Buyens:2013yza} for $\theta=0$ and also incorporate the case $\theta=\pi$. }

 We note the relations

 and

 The mean expectation value of the electric field $\langle\Psi|(L(n)+L(n+1)+1)|\Psi\rangle/2$, where $|\Psi\rangle$ is a $T^2$-invariant ground state, is odd under the $CT$ transformation.
 Therefore, it serves as a local order parameter for $CT$-breaking.